maralihart/household-manager/user-story.md

 ### To-Do List

+**Task List**

 - Create, edit, delete tasks
 - Add due date
 - Assign people
 - Allow for subtasks
 - Sorting
+- Allow for multiple lists
+- Notification

+**Daily Planner**

+- Pick tasks and have them in a separate list for things you want to accomplish for the day.
+Shared between household

 ### Meal Planning